Peer Evaluation of Teaching (PET)

 FAQs

-• You can submit to be observed at anytime.
-All you have to do is complete the form found here.
+You can submit to be observed at any time.
+Complete the form Peer Evaluation of Teaching Course Observation.
 It is also linked above on this website.
-After you submit the form the observers will reach out to you to set up aa schedule for the observation.
+After you submit the form, the observers will reach out to you to set up a schedule for the observation.

-• We have recruited award winning faculty on campus and they must complete a small amount of training before completing observations.
-If you are interested in seeing the current list of PET observers please contact
+We have recruited award-winning faculty on campus.
+They must complete training before conducting observations.
+If you are interested in seeing the current list of PET observers, please contact Michelle Schwartze.